About the Author

 Composing an email that comes across as you intend requires understanding the limitations of email and the social conventions of business communications.
 By applying the following rules, you can ensure that every message you send delivers the right impression:

-- Greet your respondent before diving in to the message.
 A business email should be all substance and no fluff.
 Anything less and you are wasting your recipient’s time.
 This may be the most common misconception in business email etiquette.
 Diving right into the substance of your email is similar to walking into someone’s office and immediately jumping into the meat of a conversation without a courteous, “Hello, how are you?” or a similar tone setter.
 It can come across as robotic, unfeeling, and even deliberately offensive.
 Set a friendly tone at the beginning of all new emails, especially to recipients you do not know well.

-- Address your respondent appropriately.
 In person, we know whether to address a customer or business associate as “sir,” “ma’ am,” “Mr. Smith,” or “Ms. Wilson.”
 When sending an email, think of how you would address the respondent in person and extend the same courtesy in email.
 When in doubt, err on the side of being overly polite.
 In fact, this decision is much more important in written communications when there are no visual cues to demonstrate appropriate respect.

-- Be conscious of tone and language.
 In face-to-face conversations, make every effort to demonstrate to business associates and customers that we have empathy for their experiences.
 We are approachable, respectful, friendly, and helpful.
 Much of how we communicate is through body language and facial expressions, so the email format requires that we substitute written words for these forms of communication.
 Consider how the words you choose establish a tone, and whether formal or informal language is appropriate.

 DID YOU KNOW?

 Reading and answering email now accounts for 28% of the average worker’s week.
 McKinsey Global Institute